pumanitro/todo-ai/README.md

 [ ] numbers in task name should be highlighted as links, when you click on it on mobile, then you should call it

+[ ] get rid of preview when you edit description of a given task

 ## ✨ Key Features